code-saturne/code_saturne/docs/doxygen/user_guide/ug_cdo_hho_base.md

 \snippet cs_user_parameters-cdo-condif.c param_cdo_add_user_adv_field

-When an advection is defined, it is possible to retrieve it and then set a post-processing operation as follows:
+When an advection field is defined, it is possible to retrieve it and then set a post-processing operation.
+For instance, to activate the post-processing of the **CFL number** proceed as follows:

 \snippet cs_user_parameters-cdo-condif.c param_cdo_add_user_adv_field_post